 All equipment used in canoeing activities should be used, maintained and stored according to manufacturers’ specifications where applicable.
 An equipment register is a good way to track equipment’s wear and tear as well as replacement dates.

-AC Instructors and Guides are encouraged to complete an incident report form and forward it directly to AC for processing.
+PA Instructors and Guides are encouraged to complete an incident report form and forward it directly to PA for processing.
 These records are stored centrally and regularly reviewed to identify trends.
-Incident and accident reporting is a valuable risk management tool that assists AC in identifying injury trends.
-The timely and accurate recording of incident or accident-related information can also help AC and its insurer to defend possible liability claims resulting from injuries that may have occurred during an organised activity under AC’s control.
+Incident and accident reporting is a valuable risk management tool that assists PA in identifying injury trends.
+The timely and accurate recording of incident or accident-related information can also help PA and its insurer to defend possible liability claims resulting from injuries that may have occurred during an organised activity under PA’s control.

 Many different reasons exist to document parts of an activity plan.
 These reasons can be for search and rescue situations, activity information is available and clear to all leaders and evidence for any legal proceedings.